windmills and forest

 In 2021, we launched an internal carbon fund to support our carbon-neutrality commitment and to support innovative solutions to drive down emissions from operations, as well as other sources of emissions related to our business.
 Employees can apply for grants from the fund to implement carbon reduction initiatives locally.
 The carbon fund value is calculated based on emissions performance multiplied by an internal carbon fee.

 The carbon removal market is the key to meeting net-zero commitments, once science-based targets for reducing emissions have been met.
-We recognize the need for urgent action to help accelerate carbon removal market growth and aims to inspire other companies to take similar action by supporting emerging solutions and being transparent about our approach.
+We recognize the need for urgent action to help accelerate carbon removal market growth and aim to inspire other companies to take similar action by supporting emerging solutions and being transparent about our approach.

 We have been operating as a carbon-neutral business since 201412.
 As part of our carbon neutrality commitment, our first priority is to reduce emissions and only then offset the remaining emissions.
 We work with a high-quality offsetting project in Indonesia.
 The project, which was the first REDD+ project in the world to be audited for the United Nation’s Sustainable Development Goals (SDGs) compliance, was confirmed to contribute to all 17 UN SDGs through its investment in local communities, nature and wildlife.